deloschang/Python-Project/README.md

 Memeja-Loves-Python
 ===================

-Migrating Memeja from PHP to Django
+Repo to migrate Memeja from PHP to Django